Counseling Degrees & Licenses in Arkansas

 Arkansas Board of Examiners in Counseling and Marriage & Family Therapy |

 Child therapists in Arkansas must be Licensed Professional Counselors (LPC).
-While there is not a specialization in pediatric counseling, child therapists can apply for a play therapy specialization.
+While there is no specialization in pediatric counseling, child therapists can apply for a play therapy specialization.
 All prospective counselors in Arkansas are first credentialed as Licensed Associate Counselors (LAC).
 There are several steps to become a Licensed Professional Counselor (LPC).
 For the initial application, they must:

 Candidates then prepare for an oral interview and file completion.
 They should verify with the board that they have received official transcripts, official test scores, and background check results.
 Candidates then schedule an oral interview once the board has sent the email requesting the candidate to do so.
 They may attend other oral interviews to know the format and better prepare.
 Finally, after passing the oral interview, they can obtain an LAC license.
 To do this, they must:

 To become an LPC, LACs must provide evidence of three years of full-time employment in counseling.
-One year of experience may be substituted for 30 semester hours of graduate coursework beyond the initial master’s in counseling.
+One year of experience may be substituted for 30 semester-hours of graduate coursework beyond the initial master’s in counseling.
 Once the work experience is complete, candidates can submit a petition to the board to become an LPC. |

 Arkansas LAC and LPC licenses are renewed biennially on May 31st on even-numbered years.
 Renewals cost $250 for LACs and $300 for LPCs.
-In addition, counselors must submit proof of 24 continuing education hours. |
+In addition, counselors must submit proof of 24 continuing education hours, including three hours of ethics. |